studersi/test-4/tutorial-4/README.md

 curl: (51) SSL: certificate subject name 'myhost.home' does not match target host name '127.0.0.1'
 ```

 Unfortunately, we were not successful.
 It’s no wonder, because we were talking to a server at IP address _127.0.0.1_ and it replied to us with a certificate for _myhost.home_.
-A typical case of a handshake error.
+This is a typical case of a handshake error.

 We can instruct _curl_ to ignore the error and open the connection nonetheless.
 This is done using the _--insecure_, or _-k_ flag: